theorak/datec_timeline/Documentation/Introduction/Index.rst

 * Appointments have title, description, creator or participants assigned from frontent users and a reminder date
 * Access to the plugins features can be controlled with access rights to the plugin content element
 * Frontend view is optimized for responsive design and testet with Bootstrap 3
+* Frontend users are used as creators and participants

 .. tip::